-It is advised to avoid all travel to Jammu and Kashmir (except the Ladakh region) and the India- Pakistan border (except the Atari crossing).
+It is advised to avoid all travel to Jammu and Kashmir (except the Ladakh region) and the India-Pakistan border.
+The Wagah-Attari border is closed.
 Limiting all but essential trips to the Northeastern states (Assam, except Guwahati, Nagaland, and Manipur), Chhattisgarh, and neighboring states' border areas is also advised.